 - FPGA prototyping (SystemVerilog/ VHDL)

-- ASIC accelerators for low signal-to-noise ratio conditions
+- ASIC chip and accelerators for low signal-to-noise ratio conditions

 - Hyperdimensional Computing: An Introduction to Computing in Distributed Representation with High-Dimensional Random Vectors